 Donations will be reviewed by the USD Gift Officer and/or liaison librarians/subject specialists in consultation with appropriate USD faculty for addition to the collections.
 All items selected for the collections are cataloged and shelved with other materials in the appropriate subject area and made available to all patrons.

-The USD Libraries do not automatically insert bookplates inside the cover of donated items, or materials purchased with donated funds.
+The University Libraries do not automatically insert bookplates inside the cover of donated items, or materials purchased with donated funds.
 Plates will be created for the following types of donations:

 - buy-a-book campaign purchases